 |Kamkap Toy Typewriters (7 images)||M60 Home Toy Typewriter Gallery|

 It was a long time after I saw the first photo of a Kamkap before I found one for the museum, but it was well worth the time and effort.
 This is a hybrid toy typewriter, really, in that it is exceptionally well made, and actually works just like a real typewriter.
 I have two, now, with one for display and one for parts as my first Kamkap was missing the decal from the back plate.
-These aren't particularly large, but they are very heavy.
+These aren't particularly large toys, but they are very heavy.
+They pop up on eBay now and then but they're not really rare.
+A Kamcap deserves a spot in every toy typewriter collection.

-Sometime after getting the Kamkap I saw a picture online of a Petite version for the European market (what that means I can't really say just yet).
+Sometime after getting the Kamkap I saw a picture online of a Petite version for the European market.
+Finding one in good condition isn't difficult.
+Shipping is.
+That was the only reason it took me about two years to acquire one.
 The two are very nearly identical at first glance.
-A close look reveals the Petite is more of a toy, though the quality and materials are essentially the same.
+A closer look reveals the Petite is more of a toy, though the quality and materials are essentially the same.
 My Kamkaps both lack a carriage return lever, but have more keys than the Petite -- upper and lower case as well as numbers and figs. The Kamkap has a metal name tag, the Petite has a decal.
-I'm sure there are more differences and as time permits I will explore add the details here.
+I'm sure there are more differences and as time permits I will explore the details here.
+Check back in a few months.

-I will add more (measurements, weights, etc.) soon.
+I will have a Petite page and add more (photos, measurements, weights, etc. for both) soon.
 Until then, please take my word for it that one should seriously consider having both rather than just one or the other.
-However, be prepared for a jolt when you find out the cost of shipping!
-I've no regreats at all as the Petite is well worth the expense.
+Again,however, be prepared for a jolt when you find out the cost of shipping!
+I've no regrets at all as the Petite is well worth the expense.

 The content of this website, text, photos, and artworks are protected by U. S. copyright, 2013.